samsoberanis/mental_healt_data_engineering_project/lake_to_warehouse/README.md

-# Transferring Data from Azure Data Lake Gen 2 to Azure Synapse Analytics
+# ETL from Azure Data Lake Gen 2 to Azure Synapse Analytics

 To commence the data transfer from the lake to the data warehouse, we must first establish the table that will accommodate the incoming data.